stefanomolinari123/RT/README.md

 [Server Node](https://github.com/stefanomolinari123/second_assignment/blob/main/src/server.cpp)
 ----------------------

 The server node control and modify the speed of the robot, following the input received by the user in the user_interface node.
-This node, indeed, received the input inserted in the user_interface node, and thanks to a switch function, which checks if the input is correct, the robot's speed can be increased or decreased.
+This node, indeed, received the input inserted in the user_interface node, and thanks to a switch function, the robot's speed can be increased or decreased (always in the range defined in the user_interface node).
 Furthermore, the position of the robot and its speed can be resetted, thanks to the /reset_position service.
-This node can also be closed when the referring command is pressed.
+This node can also be closed when the referring command ('q') is pressed.

 [User Interface Node](https://github.com/stefanomolinari123/second_assignment/blob/main/src/user_interface.cpp)
 ----------------------